AnthillTech/mewa/doc/API.md

 ```

 ```
-<fq_channel_name> - fully qualified channel name
+fq_channel_name - fully qualified channel name
-<dev_name> - device name (must be unique within the channel)
-<ch_pwd> - channel access password
+dev_name - device name (must be unique within the channel) ch_pwd - channel access password
 ```

 If the device successfully connected to the channel it will receive `connected` message.
-Other devices will receive `joined-channel` message from the channel announcing the arrival of a new device.
+Other devices will receive `joined-channel` event from the channel announcing the arrival of a new device.
-Alternatively the device may receive one of the following error messages: `already-connected-error`, `authorization-error`, `not-connected-error`
+Alternatively the device may receive one of the following error messages: `already-connected-error`, `authorization-error`

 ### Disconnect